-Parent-teacher conferences will be held each quarter.
+Parent-teacher conferences will be held once a year.
 Refer to the school calendar for the schedule.
-Additional conferences may be scheduled by calling the school office at 402-857-2741 and making an appointment.
+Additional conferences may be scheduled by calling the school office at 402-857-2741 and making an appointment with the teacher.

 Section 7 Honor Roll